DavePlaysNotes/Freshdesk_scripts/README.md

 # Freshdesk_scripts
-Handy scripts for working with the Freshdesk API
+Here are some handy scripts for working with the Freshdesk API.

+You will need to declare a few variables at the top of each script in order to run it with your Freshdesk account.